 This is the part families do not plan for.
 The appointment itself is one thing.
 Everything after it is another.

-Your parents may need reminders to finish antibiotics.
+Your loved one may need reminders to finish antibiotics.
 They may need more fluids than they are used to drinking.
 Hygiene may need closer attention for a few days.
-Confusion may take a while to clear even after treatment starts, which can be alarming if nobody told you to expect that.
-UTI confusion in seniors does not always resolve the moment antibiotics kick in.
+Confusion may also take a while to clear even after treatment starts, which can be alarming if nobody told you to expect that.
+UTI elderly confusion does not always resolve the moment antibiotics kick in.

 If one person in the family is trying to manage all of that on top of work and everything else, things start falling through the cracks.
-That is when families in the Pottstown area start looking into elder care support to keep recovery on track and catch early signs if things are not improving the way they should.
+That is when families in the Pottstown area often look into elder care support in Pottstown to keep recovery on track and catch early signs if things are not improving the way they should.

 No family can prevent every infection.
 But you can lower the odds and catch things sooner.